• Skip to primary navigation

 There are countless free and paid tools you can use to track your net worth.
 Here are the two I think are the best of the best.

-1. Personal Capital–This free tool is my top pick for tracking your net worth.
-You can connect bank accounts, credit cards, investment accounts, retirement accounts, crypto and even real estate via Zillow.
-Beyond tracking your net worth, Personal Capital also offers a wealth of tools and charts to evaluate your finances.
+1. Empower–This free tool, previously called Personal Capital, is my top pick for tracking your net worth.
+You can connect bank accounts, credit cards, investment accounts, retirement accounts, crypto, and even real estate via Zillow.
+Beyond tracking your net worth, Empower also offers a wealth of tools and charts to evaluate your finances.

 Top Net Worth Calculators